tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: make end routine a sub-class of gs
 - TBD: determine if any other gs clean-up is needed
 - TBD: incorporate 'restart' into game ending options
+- TBD: trigger restart based on end_of_game attribute rather than user_output

 *** minor bug-fix ***

+- maybe replace the current debug code (C64 poke) with magic word ('xyzzy') ?

 - SOMEDAY / MAYBE:
 	- do we need user_input == secret word to trigger startup()?
 Can't we just pass boolean?